-- 12.1 The proposal includes some street landscaping and a communal podium garden within the scheme for the use of occupiers of the proposed residential units. - 12.2 Detailed landscape proposals are not submitted with this application, and they will need to be secured by condition as a result.
-Conceptual landscape details were submitted. - The existing site is devoid of landscaping features and therefore the proposals represent a gain in landscaping value at the site.
+12.1 The proposal includes some street landscaping and a communal podium garden within the scheme for the use of occupiers of the proposed residential units.

+- 12.2 Detailed landscape proposals are not submitted with this application, and they will need to be secured by condition as a result.
+Conceptual landscape details were submitted. - 12.3 The existing site is devoid of landscaping features and therefore the proposals represent an improvement to the landscaping character at the site.
 The gains are minimal however they are considered to be acceptable from the perspective of a town centre location.
 Detailed landscaping proposals will need to consider soft landscaping that will be effective given the scale of the building and the effects it would have on light levels to the communal garden.